buehler/mse-master-thesis/sections/03_state_of_the_art.md

 # The State of Distributed Authentication {#sec:state_of_the_art}

-This section shows the current state of the art of the Distributed Authentication Mesh.
-Further, it describes the deficiencies that this project solves.
+This section briefly explains the concept of the Distributed Authentication Mesh.
+Further, it shows the current state of the art of the mesh, and describes the deficiencies that this project solves.

-## Distributed Authentication Mesh within a Trust Zone
+## The Distributed Authentication Mesh in a Single Trust Zone

 The concept "Distributed Authentication Mesh", as described in [@buehler:DistAuthMesh], allows applications to communicate with each other, even if they do not share the same authentication schemes.